 What is the weight of Platinum compared to Palladium?

 Palladium appears almost identical to Platinum.
 In contrast, the weights of both metals differ.
-For example, Platinum weighs far heavier than Palladium—at almost double the weight.
+For example, Platinum weighs more than Palladium—at nearly double the weight.

 Buying Gold as an Investment

-If you are considering Gold as an investment, there are many ways to purchase gold.
-Buying physical gold is one of the most popular ways to purchase gold.
+If you are considering Gold as an investment, there are many ways to purchase Gold.
+Buying physical Gold is one of the most popular ways to buy Gold.
 Choose a facility that offers purchase and hold facility.
-This enables you to hold the gold in a secure vault, with access to an online account.
+This enables you to keep the Gold in a secure vault, with access to an online account.

-Use the chart below, or click through for detailed guidance on how to calculate an equivalent weight in one precious metal to another.
+Use the chart below to calculate an equivalent weight in one precious metal to another.

 Buying Platinum as an investment

 Buyers purchasing Platinum at this time stand the chance of long term gains.
 There is always a risk when purchasing any precious metal, stocks or shares.
 Prices rise and fall.
-However, Platinum is currently rising after a period of time at a low price.
+However, Platinum is currently rising after a while at a low price.

 If you’re planning to invest in Gold by purchasing jewellery, consider the value of your items.
-Various costs contribute to the cost of jewellery.
+Various costs contribute to the cost of precious metal jewellery.
 These include the cost of crafting items.
-In addition, both manufacturers and retailers apply a margin on jewellery.
-Turning jewellery back into cash requires further expense to break-down and refine the metal.
-For this reason, investing in bullion is a better way of enjoying a return on your investment as the price of Gold rises.
+Also, both manufacturers and retailers apply a margin on jewellery.
+Turning items back into cash requires further expense to break-down and refine the metal.
+For this reason, investing in bullion is a better way of enjoying a return on your investment as the price of gold rises.

 Precious metal weights compared

-The following chart provides an easy-to-use formula for precious metal weight conversion.
-Follow the link below for a detailed explanation on how to use the chart.
-Rather than measuring the density of gold, the following chart compares the gram weight of gold to most other jewellery materials including wax, used for modelling jewellery designs.
+The following chart provides an easy-to-use formula for metal weight conversion.
+Follow the link below for a detailed explanation on how to use the table.
+Rather than measuring the density of Gold, the following table compares the gram weight of Gold to most other jewellery materials including wax, used for modelling jewellery designs.

-Further information can be found on our metal weight conversion chart.
+Further information appears on our metal weight conversion chart.